zanyraspi/home-assistant-addons/README.md

 ![Supports i386 Architecture][i386-shield]

  ### [Radarr](./radarr4k)
-Movie organizer/manager for usenet and torrent users.
-Custom Addon to add a duplicate instance of Radarr to handle 4K content download.
+Radarr is a movie collection manager for Usenet and BitTorrent users.
+This is a custom Addon to add a duplicate instance of Radarr to handle 4K content download.

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]